songololo/ua-dataset-madrid/README.md

 Clone this repository to a local working folder.

+A python package manager and an IDE such as `vscode` are recommended.

+### UV

-The PDM package manager is recommended and can be installed on mac per `brew install pdm` else via `pip` per `pip install pdm`.
+The UV package manager can be installed on mac per `brew install uv`.
+Packages can then be installed into a virtual environment per `uv sync`.

+### PDM

-Packages can then be installed into a virtual environment per `pdm install` from the repo's root.
+The PDM package manager can be installed on mac per `brew install pdm`.
+Packages can then be installed into a virtual environment per `pdm install`.

+### IDE and venv

 If using an IDE the `.venv` should be detected automatically by IDEs such as vscode, else activate it manually.

+### Setup

 Create a `temp` folder inside the repository's root folder.
 This folder is ignored by `.gitignore` but is necessary for the script to output files from the processing steps.